Search

 Visual Inspection of Equipment

 Computer vision for visual inspection is a key strategy in smart manufacturing.
 Vision-based inspection systems are also gaining in popularity for automated inspection of Personal Protective Equipment (PPE), such as Mask Detection or Helmet Detection.
-Computational vision helps to monitor adherence to safety protocols on construction sites or on in a smart factory.
+Computational vision helps to monitor adherence to safety protocols on construction sites or in a smart factory.

 Computer Vision in Manufacturing